CaptainCooky/AltCodeHelper/README.md

-# ALT Code Tooltip Utility
+# ALT Code Helper

 ## Description

-The ALT Code Tooltip Utility is a simple and efficient tool designed to help users quickly access and use ALT codes for special characters.
+The ALT Code Helper is a simple and efficient tool designed to help users quickly access and use ALT codes for special characters.
 This utility provides a pop-up tooltip window that appears when you press `ALT+0`, displaying a comprehensive list of ALT codes.
 It is designed to work seamlessly across various applications, making it easier for you to insert special characters without having to remember the codes or look them up online.

 ## Features